NREL/celavi/docs/doc_config.rst

 .. code-block:: yaml

 	flags:
-		# Each parameter here should be a Boolean (True/False)
-		clear_results         :    # Move existing results files to a sub-directory to avoid overwriting. compute_locations     :    # Compute locations from raw input files (e.g., LMOP, US Wind Turbine Database). run_routes            :    # Compute routing distances between connected facilities. use_computed_routes   :    # Read in a pre-assembled routes file instead of generating a new one. initialize_costgraph  :    # Initialize Cost Graph from input data. location_filtering    :    # Filter facility locations based on states_included parameter. distance_filtering    :    # Filter computed routes and Cost Graph edges based on max distances in route_pairs file. pickle_costgraph      :    # Save the Cost Graph instance as a pickle file. generate_step_costs   :    # Programmatically generate step_costs file; set to False if supply chain costs for a facility type vary regionally. use_fixed_lifetime    :    # Use fixed technology component lifetime instead of drawing from Weibull distribution. use_lcia_shortcut     :    # Use precomputed LCI file where possible to speed up LCIA calculations.
+		clear_results         :   # If True and results files already exist, move them to a sub-directory to avoid overwriting. compute_locations     :   # If True, generate a locations datafile from raw input files (e.g., LMOP, US Wind Turbine Database). run_routes            :   # If True, compute routing distances between all input locations. use_computed_routes   :   # If True, read in a pre-assembled routes file INSTEAD of generating a new routes file. initialize_costgraph  :   # If True, create a CostGraph instance from input data or an imported pickle file. location_filtering    :   # If True, all datasets will be filtered to include only the states listed below. distance_filtering    :   # If True, filter computed routes based on max distances in route_pairs file. pickle_costgraph      :   # If True, saves the CostGraph instance as a pickle file. generate_step_costs   :   # If True, supply chain costs for a facility type do not vary regionally. use_fixed_lifetime    :   # If True, fixed lifetimes are used instead of stochastic Weibull draws. use_lcia_shortcut     :   # If True, use the lca_db emission factors file instead of performing LCIA calculations where possible.

 	scenario:
+		name:                    # Scenario name
 		capacity_projection:     # Name of file with scenario-specific capacity projection data.
 		states_included:         # List of U.S. states to optionally filter facility locations.
 		seed:                    # Random number generator seed